ietf-wg-idr/RFC4271bis/rfc4271bis.md

    UPDATE message Length - 23 - Total Path Attributes Length
    - Withdrawn Routes Length
 ~~~~
+{: title="NLRI Length Calculation"}

-   > where UPDATE message Length is the value encoded in the fixed-
+   > where UPDATE message Length is the value encoded in the fixed-size
-size BGP header, Total Path Attribute Length, and Withdrawn
+BGP header, Total Path Attribute Length, and Withdrawn
 Routes Length are the values encoded in the variable part of
-the UPDATE message, and 23 is a combined length of the fixed-
+the UPDATE message, and 23 is a combined length of the fixed-size
-size BGP header, the Total Path Attribute Length field, and the
+BGP header, the Total Path Attribute Length field, and the
 Withdrawn Routes Length field.

    > Reachability information is encoded as one or more 2-tuples of